Risk Factors Dashboard

 Incident Detection and Response

-We have implemented an Incident Response Policy and detailed procedures that govern how potential cybersecurity events are identified, escalated, investigated, contained, and remediated.
+We maintain an Incident Response Policy and supporting procedures that define how potential cybersecurity events are identified, escalated, investigated, contained, and remediated.
 The objectives of our incident response program include:

-These procedures are tested and exercised periodically to ensure preparedness and adaptability.
+These procedures are periodically tested and updated to ensure effectiveness and readiness.

 Security Measures and Monitoring

-As we modernize our digital platforms and phase out legacy systems, we are embedding advanced security practices into our infrastructure.
-This includes improving controls around identity management, access, encryption, and software development life cycles.
+As we modernize our technology platforms and phase out legacy systems, we're strengthening security across identity management, access governance, and software development.

 Training and Awareness

 Cybersecurity awareness is a foundational element of our risk management approach.
+We conduct recurring cybersecurity training for employees across the Company, with targeted modules addressing common threat vectors such as phishing, ransomware, and social engineering.
 We conduct recurring cybersecurity training for employees across the company, with tailored modules that address evolving threat vectors such as phishing, ransomware, and social engineering.
-Additional targeted training is provided to users in high-risk roles.
+Additional training is provided for employees in roles with elevated access to systems or sensitive data

 Cybersecurity Incidents

-We maintain an active process to detect and respond to cybersecurity incidents.
+We maintain processes to detect and respond to cybersecurity incidents as part of normal operations.
+While we have experienced routine threats and minor incidents, to date, we have not identified any cybersecurity incidents that have materially impacted our business, operations, or financial condition.
 While we have experienced routine threats and minor incidents in the normal course of operations, to date, we have not identified any cybersecurity incidents that have materially impacted our business, operations, or financial results.

 Recently Filed